simbo1905/thinbus-srp-js/README.md

 ## Using

+For the definitions of the values discussed below please refer to the [SRP design page](http://srp.stanford.edu/design.html).

 The following sequence diagram shows how to register a user with an SRP salt and verifier as demonstrated by the [Thinbus Spring Demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview).

 ![Thinbus SRP Register Diagram](http://simon_massey.bitbucket.org/thinbus/register.png "Thinbus SRP Register Diagram")

 In the diagram above the user is shown a standard registration form which includes email and password fields.
 They enter their email and password and click the register button.
 JavaScript then generates their random `salt` and uses their email and password to generate the `verififer`.
-The `salt` and the `verifier` are saved into the database along with the email.
+Only the `salt` and the `verifier` are transmitted to the server and they are saved into the database keyed by the users email.

+**Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram and as defined in the [SRP design page](http://srp.stanford.edu/design.html).
+It is a protocol violation and a violation of the protocol to have a security bug where the raw password is accidently transmitted to the server even if it is ignored by the server.

 The following sequence diagram shows how to login a registered user.
-For the definitions of the values transmitted please refer to the [SRP design page](http://srp.stanford.edu/design.html):

 ![Thinbus SRP Login Diagram](http://simon_massey.bitbucket.org/thinbus/login.png "Thinbus SRP Login Diagram")

 In the diagram above the user is shown a standard login form.
 They enter their email and password and click the login button.
 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
 JavaScript creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
-It then posts to the server the email, `A` and `M1` as the users credentials.
+It then posts to the server the email, `A`, and `M1` as the users credentials.
 The server uses all the information to check the password proof.
-If it is good it then redirects the user to the private landing page.
-Note that redirecting a logged in user to a secure landing page is best practice to cause the browser to unload the login page which will delete any traces of the password.
+Only the email, client challenge `A` and the password proof `M1` are transmitted to the server.

+**Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram as defined in the [SRP design page](http://srp.stanford.edu/design.html).
+It is a protocol violation and a security bug to accidently transmit to the server anything else even if it is ignored by the server.

+**Note** the JavaScript client object (typically `SRP6JavascriptClientSessionSHA256`) must be destroyed after each login attempt.
+The object is intended to be a temporary object and should be deleted to erase all traces of the password.
+You must also destroy the password form field the user typed their password into.
+The normal way to achieve destroying any traces of the password is to unload the login page after every login attempt.
+This is trivial to do by reloading the login page upon authentication failure or by loading a main landing page upon successful login.

-Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the users password proof.
+**Note** that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the users password proof.
 This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.
+You cannot pass this values from the client without compromising security so that would be a security bug.

-Note that there is an optional step `client.step3(M2)` that can be used to check that both the client and server share the same strong session key.
+There is an optional step `client.step3(M2)` that can be used to check that both the client and server share the same strong session key.
-This is useful if you wish to use the strong session key for further crytography.
+This is useful if you wish to use the strong session key for further cryptography.
 If your web application is distributed as a native mobile application then the optional step3 confirms to the client that the server knows the verifier which matches the user password.

+**Note** if you want to use the shared session key for follow on cryptography you should use `client.getSessionKey()` to retrieved the session key from the thinbus object and destroy the thinbus object as discussed above.
+The typical way to do this is to put the session key into browser local session storage.
+Then you can unload the login page and load a main landing page which can collect the session key from browser local storage.

 ## Custom Configuration